 This portion of your final grade is based on your written work including homework, short essays and assignments completed in class.
-Lack of preparedness and effort will be reflected in this part of your grade.

-Ouizzes - 15%:
+Quizzes - 15%:

 Quizzes will be given weekly and will typically cover material dealt with that week.
-No make ups will be given, however, the lowest grade will be dropped.
+No make ups will be given; however, the lowest grade will be dropped.